skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

 initial value.
 Below are some examples:

 - `private String firstName;`
-  - Specifies a private field called `firstname` that is of type `String`.
+  - Specifies a private field called `firstName` that is of type `String`.
 This field will likely be initialized in the constructor.

 - `static final int MAX_CAPACITY = 40;`
   - Specifies what is effectively a *class constant*. `MAX_CAPACITY` is visible within the package (hence no access modifier in front).
-It is of type `int` and has been declared **final**, meaning its value cannot be change.
+It is of type `int` and has been declared **final**, meaning its value cannot be changed.

 - `public static String hostname;`
   - Specifies a field called `hostname` that is visible everywhere.
 Using the `static` keyword